phenixphp/phenix-docs/src/guide/query_builder.md

 The `Phenix\Database\Having` class extends from `Phenix\Database\Clause`, therefore it has all the **where** methods seen previously.

-## Insert statement
+## Insert Statement

-The `insert` method allows you to create new records in the database, you can insert one or many records.
+The `insert` method allows you to create new records in the database.
+You can insert one or many records.

 ```php
 DB::table('users')